Commuting From Springfield NJ to NYC: Train Options, Travel Time, and What to Expect in 2026

-Springfield has become one of the most appealing Midtown Direct suburbs for NYC-area buyers.
-With flexible commuting options, well-regarded schools, and strong neighborhoods, the town continues to attract families relocating from Manhattan, Hoboken, Jersey City, and Brooklyn.
+Springfield has become one of the most appealing suburbs for NYC commuters seeking a balance of value, space, and accessibility.
+With flexible commuting options, well-regarded schools, and strong neighborhoods, the town continues to attract buyers relocating from Manhattan, Hoboken, Jersey City, and Brooklyn.

 Members of our team have lived in Springfield for more than 20 years, offering local insight into how residents commute and which routes work best.
 To learn more about Springfield’s neighborhoods, schools, and lifestyle, visit our Springfield Community Guide